I designed, prototyped, and developed the new YoTaxi app

 Summary

-User research with over 50 participants revealed that riders wanted more control and personalization in their
+User research with over 50 participants revealed that riders wanted more control

 experience.
 Key requested features included: the ability to add a stop during a ride, set accessibility and